-Recruitment costs for staff directly related to the project, excluding investigators, may be charged to the project as Directly Incurred providing that they occur after the date of the Offer Letter.
+Recruitment costs for staff directly related to the project, excluding project leads and co-leads, may be charged to the project as Directly Incurred providing that they occur after the date of the agreement.

 Employment related costs including maternity, paternity and sick pay for staff costed as directly allocated may not be requested, as we expect these to be covered by the Research Organisation.
-Redundancy costs, costs for reimbursing staff for annual leave not taken and proposal preparation costs cannot be charged for any staff as these are covered within indirect costs, regardless of whether they are costed as

-Directly Allocated, Directly Incurred or Exceptions.
+Redundancy costs, costs for reimbursing staff for annual leave not taken and proposal preparation costs cannot be charged for any staff as these are covered within indirect costs, regardless of whether they are costed as Directly Allocated, Directly Incurred or Exceptions.